Specialist Designer Craftsman in Jewellery : Our Ethical Policies

 Stones

-Just like mining metals, precious and semi-precious stones are or were all mined at some point (more and more are harvested from the Sea floor in recent years).
+Just like mining metals, precious and semi-precious stones are or were all mined at some point (more and more are harvested from the sea floor in recent years).
 To an extent there is more "active recycling" going on in precious stone markets.
+I do not and will not work with conflict diamonds.

 Making and Cleaning